AKSW/TripleCheckMate/README.md

 Variations of TripleCheckMate
 =============================

-https://github.com/IMISE/TripleCheckMate - A form of TripleCheckMate adapted to worj with SNIK
+https://github.com/IMISE/TripleCheckMate - A fork of TripleCheckMate adapted to worj with SNIK